 A.R.
-350. A1 releases a try for goal at the expiration of time for the game.
+11-8.
+A1 releases a try for goal at the expiration of time for the game.
 The official observes a three-point field goal but inadvertently indicates the field goal to be a successful two-point goal.
-Before the official goes to a courtside monitor to confirm the status of the play, the coach from Team A appeals to an official for a correctable error on the grounds that the goal was counted erroneously and three points should have been awarded.
+Before the official goes to replay to confirm the status of the play, the coach from Team A appeals to an official for a correctable error on the grounds that the goal was counted erroneously and three points should have been awarded.

-RULING: When there is a reading of zeroes on the game clock and after making a ruling on the playing court, the officials are required to use the courtside monitor to ascertain whether the try for field goal was released before or after the reading of zeroes.
-The officials may, but are not required to, use the courtside monitor to determine whether a try for goal was a two- or three-point attempt unless the coach makes an appeal for a correctable error.
-In such a case, the officials are now required to investigate, which may include using the monitor, whether a correctable error occurred.
-When the coach's appeal is ruled to be incorrect, a full timeout shall be charged or a 30-second timeout when a full timeout is not available in games not involving the electronic-media timeout format.
+RULING: When there is a reading of zeroes on the game clock and after making a ruling on the playing court, the officials are required to use replay to ascertain whether the try for field goal was released before or after the reading of zeroes.
+The officials may, but are not required, to use replay to determine whether a try for goal was a two- or three-point attempt unless the coach makes an appeal for a correctable error.
+In such a case, the officials are now required to investigate, which may include using replay, whether a correctable error occurred.
+When the coach's appeal is ruled to be incorrect, a full timeout shall be charged or a 30-second timeout when a full timeout format.
 In games involving the electronic-media timeout format, either a full or 30-second timeout shall be charged to the coach's team.
 When that timeout exceeds the allotted number, an administrative technical foul shall be assessed to the offending team.

-(Rule 11-2.1.b.1 and .3, 2-12.6 and 11-3.1.a.1)
+(Rules 11-3.1.e and .3, 2-12.6, 11-4.1.e and 11-2.1.a.1)